AfonsoG6/AfonsoG6/README.md

 <!-- Introduction -->
 ### About me:

-\> Currently finishing my master's degree in Computer Science and Engineering.
-\
 \> My main interests are Cyber-Security and Computer Networks.
 \
 \> I'm also interested in Game Development, although mostly as a hobby.